banana10101-wq/Linux/README.md

 ⚠️ Windows may warn you because the app is unsigned.
 This is expected for small/open-source projects.

 > Click **“More Info” → “Run Anyway”** to continue.

-A powerful Linux-like terminal written in C# for Windows.

-⚠️IMPORTANT NOTE: Password is admin123 in 4.0 version

-⚠️Im not responsible for any damages

 ## ✨ Features